What Is Earned Wage Access?

 Are there fees for using earned wage access?

-Most earned wage access programs charge a small administrative fee, which is equivalent to a typical ATM fee (around $3.49).
-Otherwise, there are no fees or interest associated with EWA.
+Most earned wage access programs charge a small administrative fee, which is typically less than $5.
+EWA programs may also charge a fee for expedited access.

 Bottom line

-Making use of an earned wage access (EWA) program gives you one more safety net when a financial crisis or urgent need arises.
-You’re tapping into funds you’ve already earned, which prevents you from having to take a payday loan or other similar program.
-That’s good news since these predatory programs often have high interest rates and inflexible payback options.
+An earned wage access program can provide a safety net when a financial crisis or urgent need arises.
+It lets you tap into funds you’ve already earned, helping you to avoid taking on a loan or credit card debt, which often have high interest rates.

 Article sources